Shikitty729/4153blog/README.md

 ## Usage

-To connect with remote MySQL server, create a `my.cnf` file in the root directory, which should look like:
+To connect with our remote MySQL server on AWS, create a `my.cnf` file in the root directory, which should look like:

 ```
 [client]